Bb Test Taking Best Practices

 NOTE: The Blackboard Auto-Save feature will save your responses when you add or modify answers.

 If you are not adding or updating answers in the test, the AutoSave feature will not activate and you may be timed out due to inactivity.

-Entering text in a text box is not Blackboard activity.
+Entering text in a text box (as in an essay answer) is not Blackboard activity.
 You must click a link to remain active.
 Blackboard will log you out if you remain inactive for three hours.

 Your Internet Service Provider may drop your connection, resulting in being timed or locked out, especially in a Force Completion test.

 Verify you have a continuous connection with your service provider or find a different location that does.

 Your computer settings and your actions may cause you to be timed out.

 Follow the steps above to help set up your computer for best test-taking results.

 In general, Blackboard does everything it is programmed to do to save your answers and keep you from being timed out.